MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-onprem.md

 # Setup VPN gateway for Azure Stack using Fortigate NVA

 This article describes how to create a VPN connection to your Azure Stack.
 A VPN gateway is a type of virtual network gateway that sends encrypted traffic between your virtual network in Azure Stack and a remote VPN gateway.
 The procedure below deploys one VNET with a Fortigate NVA, a network virtual appliance, within a resource group.
-It also provides steps to configure an IPSec VPN on the Fortigate NVA.
+It also provides steps to set up an IPSec VPN on the Fortigate NVA.

 ## Prerequisites